csiro/connectivity/README.md

 ## connectivity: a multi-resolution landscape connectivity algorithm

-A multi-resolution landscape connectivity algorithm for calculating *Habitat Connectedness* and the *Bioclimatic Ecosystem Resilience Index (BERI)*.
+A multi-resolution landscape connectivity algorithm for calculating *Habitat Connectedness (Connected-Habitat)*, *PARC Connectedness* and the *Bioclimatic Ecosystem Resilience Index (BERI)*.

 This algorithm operates on the overview layers of a GeoTIFF file (including Cloud-Optimized GeoTIFFs).
 Please ensure that these overview layers are generated using the `average`, not `nearest` resampling method.
 Use the `create_overviews()` function to generate the required overview layers correctly.